WilliamLeeks/Cheetyr/README.md

 # Cheetyr

-A handy collection of cheatsheets for designers and developers.
+A handy collection of cheat sheets for designers and developers.

 ## Contribute / Feedback